 Bit 7: External Reference Switching Mode (EXTSW).
 This bit enables external reference switching mode.
 In this mode, if the SRCSW pin is high the DPLL is forced to lock to input IC1 (if the priority of IC1 is nonzero) or IC3 (if the priority of IC1 is zero) whether or not the selected input has a valid reference signal.
-If the SRCSW pin is low the DPLL is forced to lock to input IC2 (if the priority of IC2 is nonzero) or IC4 (if the priority of IC2 is zero) whether or not the selected input has a valid reference signal.
-During reset the default value of DPLL1's EXTSW bit is latched from the SRCSW pin.
+If the SRCSW pin is low the DPLL is forced to lock to input IC2 (if the priority of IC2 is nonzero) whether or not the selected input has a valid reference signal.
+During reset the default value of the DPLL's EXTSW bit is latched from the SRCSW pin.
 See Section 7.6.5.